-A photograph relies on light to become exposed, and shutter speed controls how long that light sources can expose the photo.
-That means in general, lighter conditions mean fast shutter speeds, and dark conditions mean slow shutter speeds.
-Shutter speed is also controlled by opening or closing the aperture on your lens, adding filters to your lens, and, in some cases, adding external lighting to your scene.
-In DSLR camera’s it means the mirror locks up, and in mirror-less cameras, the shutter is merely open.
-Now, various techniques rely on shutter speed to work.
-Let’s sub-divide them by the how fast the shutter speed needs to be.
+A picture is exposed by light, and shutter speed regulates how long that light source may expose the shot.
+That is, in general, brighter situations result in faster shutter speeds, whereas darker conditions result in slower shutter speeds.
+Shutter speed is also influenced by the aperture of your lens, the addition of filters to your lens, and, in certain situations, the addition of external illumination to your picture.
+In DSLR cameras, this signifies the mirror is locked; however, in mirrorless cameras, the shutter is simply open.
+Various strategies now depend on shutter speed to function.
+Let’s split them by how quick the shutter speed must be.

-Using super-fast shutter speeds allows you to freeze things that might be faster than the eye can appreciate.
-That may mean raindrops, wildlife, or photographing sport.
+Using super-fast shutter rates lets you freeze items that are moving faster than the human eye can detect.
+This might be rainfall, wildlife, or sports photography.

-- A Waving Hand: A shutter speed of 1/100th is fast enough to freeze this motion, to be sure use 1/200th
+- A Waving Hand: A shutter speed of 1/100th is fast enough to stop this movement, but 1/200th is better.

-- A Flying Bird: 1/2000th will get you a sharp photo of a flying bird.
+- A Flying Bird: 1/2000th will provide you with a crisp image of a flying bird.

 Ahead of getting into long exposure, there are the shutter speeds that you can get away with handheld, but slow enough to move the camera and produce motion blur.

-An alternative strategy is to allow the moving object to blur, and keep the static object sharp.
-While panning is primarily done handheld, using a tripod for this type of photo achieves better results.
-In this case, you’ll be looking to show the background motion of things like cars, trains or buses against static objects.
-That might be people waiting to cross the road, or someone waiting for a bus or train.
-Once again, a shutter speed of 1/25th is often slow enough to blur the moving object in your frame.
+Another method is to blur the moving item while keeping the static object crisp.
+While panning is often done with one’s hands, employing a tripod for this sort of shot yields superior results.
+In this situation, you’ll want to contrast immobile items with the motion of things like vehicles, trains, or buses.
+That may be individuals waiting to cross the street or for a bus or train.
+Again, a shutter speed of 1/25th is often insufficient to blur the moving item in your picture.

 Light painting is a lot of fun, and among the most creative techniques you can use in photography.
 There are essentially two ways you can create light paintings.
 The first is where the light source is turned away from the camera, and you use it to light up an object within the frame.
 To do this use the light source like a brush, and shine it only on the area’s you wish to light up.
 The alternative to this is pointing the light source towards the camera.
 Light painting can be as low tech as using your torch.
 However, more ambitious forms of light painting include the use of wire wool, or LED light sticks.
 Light painting photos typically begin at two-second exposures, and if you use bulb mode they can last into the minutes.

-The difference between kinetic light painting and light painting is that you move the camera, whereas, with light painting, you move the light source.
-Of course, it’s possible to use random movements of the camera for this.
-However, the best way is for more controlled movement, and that means camera rotation and zoom.
+The distinction between kinetic light painting and light painting is that with kinetic light painting, you move the camera, while with light painting, you move the light source.
+Of course, random camera motions may be used to do this.
+However, more controlled movement, such as camera rotation and zoom, is the ideal option.

-- Camera Zoom: Once again, following on from handheld zooming, are longer zooms at night taken using a tripod.
-To learn more about the experimental potential of zoom you can read this article.
+- Camera Zoom: Following on from handheld zooming, longer zooms at night are shot using a tripod.
+You may read this article to understand more about Zoom’s experimental possibilities.

-- Blue Hour: As most landscape photographers will know, this is one of the best times to photograph.
-You’ll be using long exposure because the light levels dictate that.
-That long exposure allows you to experiment with traffic light trail photography.
+- The Blue Hour: As most landscape photographers are aware, this is one of the ideal periods to photograph the terrain.
+Because of the light levels, you’ll be using long exposure.
+Because of the lengthy exposure, you may experiment with traffic light trail photos.

-There are lots of ways to use creative shutter speed.
-Have you tried any of the above techniques?
-Are there any techniques you use that are different?
-As always, we want to hear your opinions.
-Likewise, we’d love to see any photos you have that showcase the creative use of shutter speed.
-So go out and try using shutter speed in different ways.
+There are several applications for creative shutter speed.
+Have you tried any of the approaches listed above?
+Do you use any unconventional techniques?
+As usual, we welcome your feedback.
+Similarly, we’d want to see any images you have that demonstrate innovative use of shutter speed.
+So get out there and experiment with shutter speed.